-This solution solves the study items addressed in Key Issue #4: Edge Application Server Discovery, and in Key Issue #8: Edge Data Network Selection.
+This solution solves the study items addressed in Key Issue #4: Edge Application Server Discovery, and in Key Issue #8: Edge Data Network Selection and satisfies [AR-5.5.2-a] and [AR-5.5.2-b].

-This helps UEs to discover and select the most suitable Edge Data Network, as well as to discover the available Edge Application Servers.
+This helps UEs to discover and select the most suitable Edge Data Network, as well as to discover the available Edge Application Servers, running or available for running, in one or more Edge Data Network(s).
+The solution also allows discovery and policy based filters for the discovery requests and provides relevant information about the Edge Application Servers to the Edge Enabler Clients.

 7.14 Solution #14: User plane management event API